 Oh hello, gorgeous home!
 Where were you when I looked for inspiration when choosing my home’s color scheme?
 I am really into this moody, monochrome palette, warmed up by brown tones.
 So chic!

-Right after seeing these pictures, I did a bit of research trying to find a similar combination of greys for two-tone walls, as shown here.
-You can find a few options below.
+Right after seeing these pictures, I did a bit of research to find similar combinations of greys for a two-tone look, with a darker hue applied to doors and trims as seen in this beautiful apartment – You can find a few options below.

 Originally designed by Swedish architects Elding Oscarson, this apartment in Stockholm had a more industrial style than what the current owners wanted.